118831805/Design-on-Graph/README.md

 [3] A semantic-driven tradespace framework to accelerate aircraft manufacturing system design

-[4] Development of an application ontology for knowledge management to support aircraft assembly system design
+[4] An aircraft assembly process formalism and verification method based on semantic modeling and MBSE

 ---